Octavio Eduardo Dotel Diaz

 - Height 6' 0", Weight 175 lb.

 In 2011, Dotel began the season with the Toronto Blue Jays then was sent to the St. Louis Cardinals at the trading deadline, joining the team in time to help it with its push to an unlikely World Series title.
-After the season, he signed with the Detroit Tigers, and when he made his first appearance for the Bengals on April 7, Tigers, he became the first player to pitch for 13 different teams in the major leagues (he had tied Mike Morgan when he joined the Cardinals a few months earlier).
-Matt Stairs is the only other player to play for 13 different teams, although in his case he played for both the Montreal Expos and Washington Nationals - two decades apart -, which are the same franchise.
+After the season, he signed with the Detroit Tigers, and when he made his first appearance for the Bengals on April 7, 2012, he became the first player to pitch for 13 different teams in the major leagues (he had tied Mike Morgan when he joined the Cardinals a few months earlier).
+Matt Stairs was the only other player to play for 13 different teams, although in his case he played for both the Montreal Expos and Washington Nationals - two decades apart -, which were the same franchise.
+In 2018, Edwin Jackson became the second man to pitch for 13 different teams, and then added a 14th the following season, stripping Octavio of the record that was his main claim to fame.